 For Longhorn Salmon

-- Prepare the Bourbon Marinade and plan to marinate the salmon at least 1-2 hours before cooking.
+- Prepare the marinade and plan to marinate the salmon at least 1-2 hours before cooking.
 You can do this early in the day, or the night before also.

 - Preheat the oven and line your baking pan with aluminum foil.
 Place the rack on top.
 Spray with non stick spray.
-Coat a sheet pan with cooking spray.
+Coat a sheet pan with non stick spray.

 - Remove the salmon filets from the marinade.
 Place the salmon fillets on the prepared sheet pan.